amkisko/data-migration.rb/README.md

 - Can be applied multiple times
 - Accompanied by ActiveJob for background and batch operations
 - Accompanied by ActiveRecord to control and audit migrations progress
-- Operator's responsibility to ensure data consistency, notifications, monitoring and quality of batch operations implementation
+- Operator's responsibility to ensure data consistency, notifications, monitoring and quality of implementation

+### Data migrations process

+1. Avoid implementing and running data migrations within schema migrations
+2. Data migrations should be planned beforehand, reserve time in the calendar
+3. Data migrations should be always controlled by operator
+4. Wrapping queries to transactions might lead to large memory consumption, unexpected exceptions and database unresponsiveness
+5. Large data migrations should have batching implemented which will lower memory consumption and database load
+6. Critical data migrations should be covered with tests, by finding consensus developers decide if migration is critical
+7. Before running critical data migrations, make sure that you have fresh backup of the database and you are ready to rollback in case of failure

 ## Installation